 Many years ago, I sat with my family in the lobby of a restaurant waiting to be seated.
-Out of nowhere, a very little girl toddled around the corner and walked straight up to my 6’5”, 325 lb. dad and laughed and babbled at him.
-It was a scene straight from the movie Monsters Inc.
+Out of nowhere, a very little girl toddled around the corner and walked straight up to my 6’5”, 325 pound dad and laughed and babbled at him.
+It was a scene straight from the movie Monsters, Inc.

 Within seconds, a young man equal in size and stature to my dad rounded the corner and in a very deep, kind voice said to the toddler, “Rachel, where did you go?”
 Rachel laughed and her dad picked her up high in the air, nodded an acknowledgment to my dad and walked out of the restaurant.

 It makes sense, doesn’t it?
 As infants, we take in a complete sensory experience of our everyday surroundings and this shapes our perception of normalcy.
 If, like Rachel and me, everyday experiences included a giant, deep-voiced, lumberjack man, then that is what we imprinted as normal.
-Not only does this influence ring true, but many, many studies including this from the Journal of Genetic Psychology have shown the influence of fathers on their daughters’ relationships.
+Not only does this influence ring true, but many, many studies (including this one from the Journal of Genetic Psychology) have shown the influence of fathers on their daughters’ relationships.

-So a woman’s early relationship with dad, who is usually the first male object of her love, shapes her conscious and unconscious perceptions of what she can expect and what is acceptable in a romantic partner.
+So a woman’s early relationship with dad, who is usually the first male object of her love, shapes her conscious and unconscious perceptions of what she can expect and what is acceptable in a romantic partner (for heterosexual women).

 So, does this mean that today Rachel is married to a lumberjack who chases her around in restaurants?
 I have no idea, but chances are whatever relationship she’s in is influenced by her early relationship with her father.
 What does this mean for all us?
 A lot.
 And in upcoming posts I’ll address exactly what.
 Topics will explore how different, early attachment patterns (including no attachment) can affect our current relationship choices and how we respond in relationships.
 Please stay tuned and join in the conversation!